greenheartgames/greenworks/readme.md

 ## Download

-Prebuilt binaries of Greenworks for NW.js & Electron can be found on the [releases](https://github.com/greenheartgames/greenworks/releases) page.
+Prebuilt binaries of Greenworks for NW.js can be found on the [releases](https://github.com/greenheartgames/greenworks/releases) page.

-You can also download [daily automated builds](https://greenworks-prebuilds.armaldio.xyz/) for a variety of platforms (electron, nw.js, node) and systems (Windows, Mac Linux - 32/64 bit).
-This is site is graciously provided by [@armaldio](https://github.com/armaldio).

 ## Documentation